moshix/IFOX/README.md

 Assembler XF requires a **minimum region size of 64 KB**.
 Yes, that's asking a lot, but in the meantime there are now mainframes with up to 16TB of RAM, so 64KB for an assembler is not a dingdong crazy amount, in my opinion, especially considering that the XF assembler still runs nicely on the latest z/OS versions, on z16 hardware.

+Assembler XF was developed at the IBM lab in Lidingo, Sweden in the mid 1970s.
+It was supplied to customers with OS/VS2 MVS 3.8, as well as with VM/370 and DOS/VS. It was a complete re-write of the Assembler F which came with the MVT operating system.
+The primary benefits of Assembler XF are improved performance compared to ASMF, with some language enhancements made at the same time.
+The assembler manuals were completely and elegantly rewritten.
+The reson for the improved performance lies the advanced read-ahead feature of this assembler.

 The history of IBM mainframe assemblers
 =======================================
 The IFOX assembler is based on the earlier ASM E and F assemblers, in syntax, but it is a complete rewrite.
 These assemblers were constrained by the small size of early System/360 processors, and many features (and limitations) of today's assembler language can be traced to the original design of ASME and ASMF.
 The memory sizes of System/360 machines was specified with letters: